darjafil-del/2025w300106/README.md

 3 *Trimmomatic* RNA-seq read trimming
 4 *STAR_genome map* Read mapping to reference genome
 5 *Subread* Quality control of read assignment
-6 *Stringtie* predicting gene models
-7 *eggnog* Functional gene annotation of predicted models 8 *CellRanger* Creating count matrix for single-cell RNA seq, compartible with 10XGenomics formats and Seurat
+6 *Stringtie* predicting gene models for working with non-model organisms without good genome 7 *Subread_2* Quality control of Stringtie read assignment 8 *eggnog* Functional gene annotation of predicted gene models 9 *CellRanger* Creating count matrix for single-cell RNA seq, compartible with 10XGenomics formats and Seurat

 Notes on workflow: Initially worked on latest Nematostella genome from our lab Nv2_wnt4_pcna_fluo and this RNA-seq dataset: SRR23260644.
 Later (for Stringtie and EGGnOG) switched to another Nematostella dataset from Ina, since the nascent RNA reads in SRR23260644  were very short and could not be properly mapped and annotated.